DigiKrafting/ue_plugin_blender/README.md

 # UE Blender Importer

 Unreal Engine Editor Plugin for processing FBX's imported from Blender.
-Designed to work with the blender addon https://github.com/DigiKrafting/blender_addon_ue which creates a "{fbx_file_name}.bjd" needed for this plugin to activate.
+Designed to work with the Blender Addon https://github.com/DigiKrafting/blender_addon_ue which creates a "{fbx_file_name}.bjd" needed for this plugin to activate.

 This plugin utilises the standard built in FBX import by using "UFbxFactory" as a child class so essentially it's only passing options from the ".bjd" file and assigning textures to materials.